We are all stories in the end.

 Not a second later, a deafening honk caught her attention, and Sophia turned round to find a yellow bus rolling up and coming to a screeching stop right in front of her.

 Much like the bridge and even the bus stop itself, the bus looked worn.
 Aged.
-As all old things are.
-But it has charm, I think, despite the faded paint and scratched windows.
+With faded paint and scratched windows.

 It came to a stop right in front of Sophia, the doors opening up with a great exhale.
 In the dim interior, she could make out the shape of the driver, waving from the inside.